-You only have to log-in to Twitter to know who has questionable practises.
+You only have to log in to Twitter to know who has questionable practices.
 The hashtag #Boycott<insertBrandname> has been in overdrive recently due to the Covid-19 Pandemic.
-Involving the likes of Virgin, Wetherspoons, Waterstones, Rick Stein and Sports Direct to name a few examples.
+Involving the likes of Virgin, Wetherspoons, Waterstones, Rick Stein, and Sports Direct to name a few examples.

 When the going gets tough, businesses, much like individuals, show you their true colours.

 Whether you’re a Boomer, a Millennial, Gen Z or Gen Alpha, everyone is watching.
 It’s very easy to discover who follows through on their tagline and those who don’t.
 There’s no escape.

 Therefore, we need to be careful.
 Actions speak louder than words.
 Our ‘purpose’ will be undermined if the Marketing Dept. is saying one thing, but the business is actually doing the opposite.

 Hypocrisy, thy name is <insert your brand name here>.